 The HP 8562B provides the 1st local oscillator signal on its front panel.
 This sweeps across 3.9107–6.8107 GHz, always 3.9107 GHz higher than the frequency being analyzed.
 By synthesizing a constant 3.9107 GHz signal and mixing it with the 1st LO signal, we get the sweep we want.
 That should be simple to synthesize with a PLL?

 Two things: First, if your reference frequency drifts, your tracking generator drifts.
 That may be a problem when using narrower resolution bandwidths, down to 100 Hz, in the analyzer.
 100 Hz in 3.9 GHz is only 0.025 ppm—crystals drift more than that!
 So your reference signal should be tied to the analyzer's time base—that way if it drifts, both the generator and the analyzer drift together.
 The analyzer's 300 MHz calibration signal, available on the front panel, fits this purpose perfectly.
+(Alternatively, both the spectrum analyzer and the tracking generator could share an external frequency reference.)
 Second, in case one of the IF filters in the analyzer isn't precisely where it should be, you'll want to be able to adjust the tracking generator's swept frequency by +/– a kHz or two with fine resolution.

 If you download the manual for the HP 85640A tracking generator from the Keysight website (that's ex-Agilent), you'll see HP's own tracking generator used a chain of frequency multipliers and mixers to produce the 3.9107 GHz +/– something signal:

 In its time, that may well have been a reasonable way of synthesizing the signal, but each frequency multiplier and mixer produces all kinds of artefacts, requiring extensive filtering as well (not shown in the figure).